DesyncTheThird/corne-keymap/readme.md

 - The `Join` macro joins current line to following line with space between; omits the space if shifted.
 - The three bracket macros enclose the current word with the listed brackets.
 These macros also interoperate with the rollback feature.

-If an arrow key is held on the `Edit` layer while this layer is activated, the arrow key will be retriggered with a non-persistent control modifier, allowing quick horizontal navigation/vertical scrolling without having to manually re-press the arrow key after holding a modifier.
-If the modifier has been lost (see below), the arrow key will not be retriggered when the overlay is deactivated, avoiding the pause in motion.
+If an arrow key is held on the `Edit` layer while this layer is activated, the arrow key will be retriggered with a non-persistent `Ctrl` modifier, allowing quick horizontal navigation/vertical scrolling without having to manually re-press the arrow key after holding a modifier.
+If the modifier has been lost, retriggering on layer-off is disabled, avoiding pauses in motion.

-If the arrow key is released, it will not retain the control modifier on subsequent presses, apart from the `Up`/`Down` keys, which will retain the modifier when alternating between the two keys within 200ms of release. e.g. if `Up` is has the overlay control modifier activated, then `Down` will retain the control modifier if pressed within 200ms of releasing `Up`.
+Released arrow keys do not retain the overlay modifier on subsequent presses, except for `Up`/`Down`, which retain the modifier between the two keys if pressed within 1000ms of release.
+Pressing any other key will disable the modifier.
+Quickly double-tapping the same directional key within 100ms will also forcibly disable the modifier.

+For example, if `Up` is released while the overlay modifier is active, then `Up` and `Down` will retain the overlay modifier if pressed within 1000ms -- unless `Up` is pressed within 100ms, which disables the modifier.

 > [!NOTE]
 > You can modify this feature in the `process_arrow_retrigger` function.